Poduzhemye (air base)

+Aircraft from this base forced down Korean Air Flight 902, a Boeing 707, in 1978.
+Google high-res imagery shows that the base is abandoned and is in neglected condition.
+There is a noteworthy 45 x 25 m hangar north of the airfield.

 History of the airfield

 The airfield during the war was used in the interests of the troops of the Karelian Front.
 In March 1944 and at the aerodrome were based parts of the operational group 8th long-range air corps: operational group 36th Long-Range Aviation Division and 109th Long-Range Aviation Regiment on Ilyushin Il-4.

 The concrete runway of the airfield was built in 1953 on the basis of the plan for the formation of a new air defense system of the USSR to accommodate air defense fighter units.
 From October 1953, 265th Fighter Aviation Regiment, 336th Fighter Aviation Division moved to the airfield from the Rumbula airfield MiG-15.
 In 1954, the regiment was reequipped on aircraft MiG-17.